 U.S. Hispanics Have Cultural and Language Concerns

+When dealing with older people, language barriers can have an adverse effect on the quality of long-term health care.
 An Associated Press-NORC Center for Public Affairs Research study revealed that more than half of Hispanic adults had encountered communication barriers in the health care system.
-The language barrier for them to turn to various formal and informal sources for help in overcoming these obstacles.
-When dealing with older people, the language problem can have an adverse effect on the quality of long-term health care.
+The language barrier requires them to turn to various formal and informal sources to help overcome these obstacles.

 Many Hispanics say they are concerned about the cultural accommodations of long-term care services available in their area.
 Less than half say it would be easy for them to find nursing homes, assisted living facilities, and home health aides that speak their language.

 Language is not the only concern.
 Food is important to everyone, and less than 3 in 10 indicate they are concerned with the types of food that may be available in a long-term care facility.
 Another significant concern is respect for their religious or spiritual beliefs.
 Highly Roman Catholic, the availability of Mass and other spiritual concerns is a priority for many older Hispanics and their families.